AMGN ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 18, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Amgen Inc. (NASDAQ: AMGN) alleging that the Company violated federal securities laws.
+NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Amgen Inc. ( AMGN) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of all persons who purchased or otherwise acquired Amgen common stock between July 29, 2020 and April 27, 2022, inclusive.